ktosiek/ansible-supervisord/README.md

 Each element of supervisord_programs defines a process group.
 The full list of settings is at: http://supervisord.org/configuration.html#program-x-section-values.
-Most settings are just written into the file (with some care for booleans and numbers), this lists only includes the special ones.
+Most settings are just written into the file (with some care for booleans), this lists only includes the special ones.

     name: No default, required